 • A sample of your writing, such as a research report or essay describing your research experience and interests.
 The sample should demonstrate your ability to think and write scientifically.

 • Electronic versions of transcript(s) of your academic records.
 Unofficial copies are acceptable for application, but official copies sent directly from your home institution(s) must be submitted prior to matriculation.
-All students with international transcripts must provide an official transcript evaluation with course by course evaluation and a U.S. GPA conversion at your own expense completed by World Education Services (WES).
+All applicants with transcripts from institutions where instruction was conducted in ANY LANGUAGE OTHER THAN ENGLISH must provide an official transcript evaluation with course by course evaluation and a U.S. GPA conversion at your own expense completed by World Education Services (WES).